boujuan/optuna-dashboard-hitl-pruner/README.md

 4. The monitor script will detect this note change within the specified `--interval` and update the trial's state in the Optuna storage.

 **Note on Dry-Run Mode**: If you start the monitor with `--dry-run`, it will log what changes it *would* make without actually modifying the trial states.
 This is useful for testing.

+## Python Package Considerations

+The current structure, with `optuna_dashboard_launcher.py` handling orchestration and `human_trial_monitor.py` containing the core monitoring logic, makes it easier to package the Python components. `human_trial_monitor.py` can be directly imported and used, and `optuna_dashboard_launcher.py` can serve as a console script entry point in a `setup.py` or `pyproject.toml` file.
+This would allow users to install the project via `pip` and run it directly from their Python environment, abstracting away the shell script orchestration for the Python-specific parts.